albatrossflavour/puppet_os_patching/README.md

 The pinned packages entry lists any packages which have been specifically excluded from being patched, from [version lock](https://access.redhat.com/solutions/98873) on Red Hat or by [pinning](https://wiki.debian.org/AptPreferences) in Debian.

 Last run shows a summary of the information from the last `os_patching::patch_server` task.

+The `smart_reboot` fact is used by the patching task.
+When it set to true, the task will try (on supported OS versions) to determine if a reboot is required (using, for example `needs-restarting` on RHEL).
+When set to false, the task will default to assuming that a restart is required and will follow the selected options from the task.

 The fact `os_patching.patch_window` can be used to assign nodes to an arbitrary group.
 The fact can be used as part of the query fed into the task to determine which nodes to patch: